openshift-pipelines/pipelines-as-code/docs/content/docs/install/getting-started.md

 ![GitHub Application Installation](/images/github-app-install-application-on-repo.png)

-### Check-out the newly created repository
+### Check-out the newly created GitHub repository

-Let's go back to the terminal and check-out the newly created repository with Git:
+Let's go back to the terminal and check-out with `git` the newly created repository:

 ```bash
 git clone https://github.com/$yourusername/pac-demo
 cd pac-demo
 ```

-We navigate inside our repository since `tkn pac` will use the Git information to provide some helpful defaults with the subsequent commands we will execute.
+We navigate inside our repository since `tkn pac` will use the information from `git` to provide some helpful defaults for the next commands we will execute.

 ## Create a Repository CR

 {{< hint info >}}
 A Repository CR is how you configure Pipelines-as-Code.
-It's a Kubernetes object that is not part of the core Kubernetes API.
+A CR or Custom Resourceis a Kubernetes object that is not part of the core Kubernetes API.
 It's a way to extend Kubernetes with new objects.
-In this case, we are using a CR to specify which Repository URL (among other [settings]({{< relref "/docs/guide/repositorycrd.md" >}})) we want to use with Pipelines-as-Code and the namespace location where our PipelineRuns will be run.
+In this case, we are using a CR to specify which Repository URL (among other [settings]({{< relref "/docs/guide/repositorycrd.md" >}})) we want to use with Pipelines-as-Code and the namespace location is where our PipelineRuns will be run.
 {{< /hint >}}

 You are now ready to create a Repository CR with the command: